Should I Get a Cortisone Shot for My Foot Pain?

 That said, you can rest assured that we’ll fully stand behind any treatment option we recommend as an effective way to eliminate your pain and get you back to living your best life!

-To schedule with us at any of our convenient locations in McPherson, Lindsborg, or Hillsboro, please dial (620) 241-3313, or reach out to us online.
+To schedule with us at any of our convenient locations in McPherson, Herington, or Hillsboro, please dial (620) 241-3313, or reach out to us online.